Service & Faith LC

 THEO 100 Introduction to Christian Theology

 PHIL 130 introduces students to the fundamental philosophical issues that bear on our understanding of persons in three equally weighted components, namely, Persons & Knowledge, Persons & Values, and Persons & Reality.
 Special attention will be placed on how answers to these questions influence religious outlooks.
-The instructor is the Director Jesuit First Studies Program and Academic Dean at St. Joseph College Seminary will also be in this class.
+First year students at St. Joseph College Seminary will also be in this class.
 Core Philosophical Knowledge Tier I. Dr. Alberto Bertozzi, MWF 9:20-10:10; Sect 4 Class 3675.

 THEO 100 will focus on the role of autobiography in the formation of one's faith life and in the ministries of religious communities.
-Through the study of autobiographical faith narratives and the construction of our own faith stories, we will pursue the interwoven nature of faith and life in our most basic theological expressions.
-Texts will include Augustine’s Confessions, and Teresa of Avila’s Life, as well as the more recent The Genesee Diary by Henri Nouwen and Dorothy Day’s The Long Loneliness.
+Through the study of autobiographical faith narratives and the construction of our own faith stories, we will pursue the interwoven nature of faith and life.
+Texts will include Augustine’s Confessions, as well as the more recent The Genesee Diary by Henri Nouwen and Dorothy Day’s The Long Loneliness.
 The class will also visit the worship and service activities of a range of local congregations.
 Core Theological and Religious Studies Tier I. Dr. Colby Dickinson, TTh 10:00-11:15: Sect 8 Class 5192.